 Even though the iStradaView offer is free, Bob found it further advanced and more complete when compared with the platform he was using previously.
 Bob was particularly impressed by iStradaView’s dynamic mobile dashboard with key performance indicators (KPIs).
 It uses user-friendly graphs to display yardage ordered, delivered, and poured that allows him to analyze job performance in real-time!
 The order information is detailed and easy to use and customers can accept and reject loads as proof of delivery.
 Other benefits of using iStradaView include the ability to collaborate and share information with project stakeholders online.

 “iStradaView made our delivery management more predictable, consistent and reliable”

 – Bob Carrara, Owner/Treasurer of J.P Carrara & Sons, Inc.

-It’s Bob’s plan to invite Carrara’s customers and inspectors to have free access to iStradaView so that all project stakeholders have the ability to view, email and download REAL tickets with batch weights as PDFs.
-They will be able to track job performance, and confirm delivery using the iStradaView App on their mobile phones.
-This value added service will make Carrara more competitive in the market and save tremendous amount of time to further reduce costs.
+It’s Bob’s plan to invite Carrara’s customers and inspectors to have free access to iStradaView so that all project stakeholders have the ability to view, email, and download REAL tickets with batch weights as PDFs.
+They will be able to track job performance and confirm delivery using the iStradaView App on their mobile phones.
+This value-added service will make Carrara more competitive in the market and save a tremendous amount of time to further reduce costs.